Careers in Aquatic Life Sciences

 Regulations

-To help professionals navigate the regulatory requirements associated with their activities, we offer a range of mandatory training courses closely aligned with our business lines and expertise in aquaculture.
-These courses incorporate animal welfare requirements to support industry stakeholders in implementing practices that are compliant, responsible, and in line with current standards.
+To help professionals comply with the regulatory requirements related to their activities, we offer a series of mandatory training courses closely aligned with our business lines and our expertise in aquaculture.
+These courses cover animal welfare requirements to support industry stakeholders in implementing practices that are compliant, responsible, and in line with current standards.

-Training on how to prepare an application for a “capacitaire” license for non-domestic animals
+Training on how to prepare an application package for a “capacitaire” license for non-domestic animals

 The Certificate of Competenceis a mandatory document for anyone responsible for a facility that breeds, sells, or displays to the public* non-domestic animals.
 This certificate ispersonaland is obtained by submitting an application to theprefect of the departmentwhere the applicant resides.